Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Acknowledgements

 \section{Acknowledgements}

 } The authors gratefully acknowledge the support of the Australian Research Council.
-This article was created with knitr \citep{knitr} and R Markdown \citep{rmarkdown} with embedded code, using the tidyverse \citep{tidyverse} packages.
-We thank the Wharton Statistics department for their hospitality while part of this work was conducted.
+This article was created with \texttt{knitr} \citep{knitr} and R Markdown \citep{rmarkdown} with embedded code, using the \texttt{tidyverse} \citep{tidyverse} packages.
+We thank the Wharton Statistics Department at the University of Pennsylvania for their hospitality while part of this work was conducted and Buja was on their faculty.
+Open access funding provided by University of Natural Resources and Life Sciences Vienna (BOKU).

 \hypertarget{supplementary-material}{